berniebear/trec_is/README.md

 - Borrow idea from Twitter Sentiment Analysis (including pre-processing methods)
 - Suggested by Xin: augment interest profile with calling Google API.
 By the way, remember to deduplicate the tweets (removing tweets of retweet and very similar tweets).
 - Relationship between events (domain adaption/shift)
+- Use time to predict the priority of tweets, and give high priority tweets more weights in train
+- Use indicator terms (such as forming a bag of words) in 2018 training data, because it is a quite important label provided by human labelers

 ### Mar29 Discussion

 Junpei:
-- Multitask: use the hashtag as the label and try to predict it.
-- Check with host if additional data could be used
+- Cross-validation to see if it is comparable
+- To see if the additional test data added into training is helpful (if data is noisy)
 - Late fusion (train model and then average)
+- [done] Check with host if additional data could be used
 - A classifier to classify event
 - Event-wise model
-- Cross-validation to see if it is comparable
-- To see if the addtional data is helpful (if data is noisy)
+- Multitask: use the hashtag as the label and try to predict it.

 Xinyu:
 - News extract feature